trailcode/webAsmPlay/readme.md

 * Move to a newer geos.
 3.8.0Dev seems to have more functions.
 * Make a third party directory.
 * Make a project Talent Stack Document/Panel.
+* Remove fill and outline color arguments in Renderable, RenderablePolygon, etc

 ### Bugs